steveyiyo/blog.steveyi.net/content/en/posts/indesign-import-excel.md

 ![](https://i.imgur.com/v0tqGZu.jpg)

-Replace the text in the template with "data names".
-This concept is similar to using variables.
+Replace the text in the template with "data name".
+The concept here is similar to variables.

 ![](https://i.imgur.com/5WceSwx.jpg)